 Conductor - Paul McCusker

-Paul began studying music at the age of six when he took up the piano before going on a year later to take up the violin.
-Growing up in Belfast Paul was a member of both the City of Belfast Youth Orchestra and the Ulster Youth Orchestra (UYO).
-After leaving school Paul opted to study biology at Queen’s University Belfast but whilst at Queen’s Paul became very involved in the musical life of the university, conducting the Music Society Choir in their 2008/2009 season before then conducting the Queen’s University Symphony Orchestra from 2009–2011, during which time he helped to lead the orchestra on its inaugural tour to Glasgow and Edinburgh.
+Paul began studying music at the age of seven when he took up the violin and piano.
+Growing up in Belfast Paul was a member of the City of Belfast Youth Orchestra and the Ulster Youth Orchestra.
+Upon leaving school Paul opted to study Zoology at Queen’s University Belfast (QUB) but whilst there he became heavily involved in the musical life of the university, conducting the Music Society Choir in 2008/09 and then the QUB Symphony Orchestra from 2009-11, during which time he took the orchestra on its inaugural tour to Glasgow and Edinburgh.